 Method and Temperature

 Achieving a balance between oven heat and dough hydration is crucial.
 Because we’re working with a high hydration pizza dough (70%), this recipe is perfect for home ovens which can generally only reach 450-500°F (230-260°C).
-The extra water in the dough ensures the pizza won’t dry out before it finishes cooking.
+The extra water in the poolish pizza dough recipe ensures the pizza won’t dry out before it finishes cooking.

 And if it’s summer and you don’t want to crank up the heat in your kitchen, this pizza dough is also an excellent candidate for grilling.
 Just stretch it into a cast iron skillet, add toppings and fire up the grill!
 Check out our cast iron skillet pizza here!